open-contracting/ocds-show/README.md

-# OCDS SHOW
+# OCDS Show for PPPs

-A tool for displaying OCDS releases and records.
+A tool for displaying OCDS releases and records, with support for the [PPP extension](http://standard.open-contracting.org/profiles/ppp/latest/en/) to OCDS

-* This tool will try and convert a record/release in HTML (in progress)
-* Create a javascript widget using this HTML.
+## This repository

+This repo contains a copy of [OCDS Show](https://github.com/open-contracting/ocds-show), and exists to use GitHub Pages to host a version of OCDS Show that is branded for PPPs.
+The code is identical, apart from styling and titles.

+Any issues, queries or requests regarding the code should be made via GitHub issues on the [ocds-show repository](https://github.com/open-contracting/ocds-show/issues)

+Any issues relating to the GitHub Pages hosting of OCDS Show for PPPs should be reported as an issue on this repository.

+OCDS Show is available under an open-source license, and adaption to other OCDS extensions is encouraged.

 ## Installation

-Clone this repository and run
+To install OCDS Show for PPPs, clone this repository and run

 `npm install .`